 “As a writer, Binder creates vivid tales that can be read and reread.
 As a storyteller, his work is vibrant and alive in the moment.”

 She runs the only restaurant.
 He's the wisest man in the village.
-A romance at their age?
+What could possibly go wrong?

 "The Lethal Latkes is not a murder mystery.
 It concerns some awful-tasting latkes (potato pancakes) and what you might call another Hanukkah miracle: love.” – The New York Times

 “Village stories that deftly lift a curtain on a world of friendly humor and touching details of Jewish life…. the jokes and human pathos are expertly balanced.” – Kirkus Reviews

 “Wisdom is foolish, innocence is poignant, and the complex is simple.” – AudioFile Magazine

 "Mark Binder is a masterful storyteller.
 He holds children, young adults, parents and seniors in rapt attention!"

 Storytelling programs are appropriate for an afternoon, morning or evening • Themes include: Humor, Food, Foolishness and Wisdom